Democracy and the post-war world order are under siege as populist and nationalist forces gain ground around the world. We must wake up and act.

 In only half a century, democracy had become the dominant political model.

-Daunting challenges in the Middle East
+Daunting challenges for democracy in the Middle East

 But developments over the past two decades have challenged its dominance, revealing a sobering reality: What is built within short order can be undone just as easily.